WindOfNature/Nested-Learning/README.md

 Example run (as in the paper’s continual-learning style setup):

 ```
-Task A accuracy before: 0.652
+Task A accuracy before: 0.558
-Task B accuracy: 0.922
+Task B accuracy: 0.883
-Task A accuracy after: 0.873
+Task A accuracy after: 0.680
-Forgetting: -0.221
+Forgetting: -0.122
 ```
-* Accuracy is shown for the default preset + auto-scale settings using 500 max samples.
+* Accuracy is shown for the default preset + auto-scale settings using 500 max samples (replay disabled).
 ---

 ## Package Layout